OnlyInAmerica/FFmpegTest/README.md

 There are three JNI methods that bridge the tested Java/Android logic to FFmpeg.
 Their Java definitions are in FFmpegWrapper.java, their C implementations in FFmpegWrapper.c

 + `prepareAVFormatContext(String outputPath);`
      + Prepares an `AVFormatContext` for output, currently by reading from an mp4 prepared using Android's MediaMuxer and identical codec parameters.
 + `writeAVPacketFromEncodedData(ByteBuffer jData, int jIsVideo, int jOffset, int jSize, int jFlags, long jPts);`
      + Prepares an `AVPacket` from MediaCodec encoder output and submits it to FFmpeg via `av_interleaved_write_frame(...)`, along with the `AVFormatContext` created with the first method.
 + `finalizeAVFormatContext();`
      + Finalizes our `AVFormatContext` with `av_write_trailer(...)`

 # Current Output

-Playing the app's output in VLC results in generally correct audio and blank / black video frames.
+Playing the output of this app in VLC results in generally correct audio and blank / black video frames.

 ffprobe reports: